McGlothlin/pelican-site/content/code/navbar.md

 Recently I've noticed a trend where developers will fix the navigation bar to the top of the page so it scrolls down when you do.
 While I like the scrolling aspect, I never could come up with a design for my own site that placed the navbar at this location and left me satisifed with the look and feel.
 I wanted to do something a little different than everyone else.

-I stumbled upon [this code snippet](https://codepen.io/JGallardo/pen/lJoyk){:target="\_blank"} that gave me that "aha!" moment I had been looking for.
+Last week I stumbled upon [this code snippet](https://codepen.io/JGallardo/pen/lJoyk){:target="\_blank"} which gave me that "aha!" moment I had been looking for.
 While my theme had been written entirely in CSS up until this point, it was time to bust out some JavaScript/jQuery chops to make this work.
 Below is a look under the hood at what I'm doing.

 ---